|

 celebrates the new Soviet anthem.

-is public domain, the sound recording is Copyright 2000 by Thomas M. Sipos.
+L'Internationale is public domain, but the sound recording of Vampire L'Internationale is copyright 2000 by Thomas M. Sipos.

 Want